-FHL had 589 permanent employees and 70 full-time contractors as at 31 December 2023, most of whom are based in the UK with some employees also located in Singapore, Ireland, Germany, Denmark, Spain, Switzerland, Australia, Japan, US, Italy and Norway.
+FHL had 609 permanent employees and 52 full-time contractors as at 31 December 2024, most of whom are based in the UK with some employees also located in Australia, Denmark, Germany, Ireland, Italy, Japan, Netherlands, Norway, Singapore, Spain, Switzerland and the US.
 We outsource both material and other functions to service providers and in some cases this involves employees of our service providers working onsite in our offices.
 We also use several professional services firms including lawyers, accountants and other contractors and we have contracts with suppliers to receive brokerage services both for FHL and on behalf of our clients.
 Additionally, we purchase a variety of products, including IT hardware and corporate branded merchandise (including clothing).
-Some of our suppliers who are appointed on behalf of our clients (in particular in relation to our Real Estate business, including MEPC Limited) operate in sectors identified by the International Labour Organisation as high-risk for modern slavery, and we therefore recognise the importance of appropriate levels of due diligence in relation to our supply a) Culture and behaviours at Federated Hermes Limited
+Some of our suppliers who are appointed on behalf of our clients (in particular in relation to our Real Estate business, including MEPC Limited) operate in sectors identified by the International Labour Organisation as high-risk for modern slavery, and we therefore recognise the importance of appropriate levels of due diligence in relation to our supply chain.